-International Day for the Eradication of Poverty 2020: As we know that poverty has many faces, it changes from place to place.
-For some poverty is hunger, lack of shelter, being sick or not having enough money, etc. Basically, poverty is a state or condition in which a person lacks financial resources and not able to fulfill basic needs.
+International Day for the Eradication of Poverty 2023: As we know poverty has many faces, it changes from place to place.
+For some poverty is hunger, lack of shelter, being sick or not having enough money, etc. Basically, poverty is a state or condition in which a person lacks financial resources and is not able to fulfil basic needs.

 Poverty-stricken people and families live without a home, clean water, healthy food, and medical attention.
-Therefore, International Day for the Eradication of Poverty highlights the problems faced by the poverty-stricken people or families and work towards eradicating poverty globally in all its forms.
+Therefore, International Day for the Eradication of Poverty highlights the problems faced by poverty-stricken people or families and works towards eradicating poverty globally in all its forms.

 According to the UN "The day presents an opportunity to acknowledge the effort and struggle of people living in poverty, a chance for them to make their concerns heard and a moment to recognise that poor people are the first ones to fight against poverty".